• Menu

 Ironically, out of her four grandchildren, the one who would unknowingly follow in her footsteps, with a curious mind and wanderlust heart, was the one who found it.
 I had been looking through old black and white photo albums of her in Cuba when I found the thin, green, cloth-covered journal.
 I remember my hands shaking, and her small diamond wedding ring that my grandfather had just given me slide around my skinny finger as I carefully opened it.
 When I read it, I cried.

-Time Traveling in Cuba With My Grandmother's Journal
+Time Traveling in Cuba with My Grandmother's Journal

 The green, cloth-covered journal I found with some old black and white photos, her little diamond wedding ring my grandfather gave me, and my approved visa to go to Cuba

-Time Traveling in Cuba With My Grandmother's Journal
+Time Traveling in Cuba with My Grandmother's Journal

 “To my grandchildren,